 Check out no-fee schools

 Nearly every state in the country has at least one college or university that doesn’t charge an admission fee at all.
-They include Ohio Wesleyan University in Delaware, Ohio; Warren Wilson College in Asheville, N.C.; and Milwaukee School of Engineering in Milwaukee, Wis.
-Some of the top ones are Wellesley College in Wellesley, Massachusetts; Smith College in Northampton, Massachusetts; and Tulane University in New Orleans.
 There might not be one that’s a perfect match for your student, but it doesn’t hurt to find out who offers what.
+You can find a list here.

 Use alumni connections

-Western New England University in Springfield, Mass., waives the $40 application fee if an alum signs the application, regardless of the prospective student’s relationship to the alum.
-It doesn’t hurt to call your own college or university alumni association to find out if there is any fee waiver that your children could qualify for if they decide to apply to your alma mater.
+Some colleges waive the admission fee for students who have relatives who graduated from the school.
+It doesn’t hurt to call your own college or university alumni association to find out if there is any fee waiver that your children or other relatives could qualify for if they decide to apply to your alma mater.

 Visit the campus